BlueBrain/NeuroMorphoVis/info/installation/install.md

 ```
 In this case, the user must be cautious to avoid installing NeuroMorphoVis in the wrong directory.

+If this is the first time you install Blender, it is adviced to launch Blender by typing the command ```$ blender ``` in your termina.

 ### Downloading Blender
 Blender can be also downloaded for all the operating systems from this [repository](http://download.blender.org/release/).
 NeuroMorphoVis is tested on the following Blender versions
 + [Blender 2.76](http://download.blender.org/release/Blender2.76/)